reynaldop96/Predicting-Patient-Mortality/README.md

 # Predicting-Patient-Mortality

 In this project, I use ICU clinical data to predict patient mortality one month after discharge from the hospital.
-THe available data has the following features:
+The available data has the following features:
 - **patient_id**: unique patient identification number
 - **event_id**: Encodes clinical events the patient has had.
 There are 3 overarching types of events: when the patient recieves a drug, when the patient recieved a diagnosis, and when the patient recieves a laboratory test result.
 There are further subdivded depending on the specific diagnosis or test result.
 - **event_description**: Describes the type of diagnosis or drug from event_id